navyanshmahla/SAMed-mod/README.md

 Details for implementation on Synapse multi-organ dataset can be found at the original repo.
 This repository aims to use BraTS 2020 dataset as dataset.

+# Pre-requisites

+Running this repo requires:

+- Linux
+- Any conda based environment and package management tool (Anaconda or Miniconda)
+- Python 3.7.11
+- PyTorch 1.9.1

 ## Setting Up the Repo

 Get started by cloning the repository locally and setup the conda environment as follows: